Surface cluster algebra expansion formulae via loop graphs: Acknowledgements

 \section{Acknowledgements}

-The author is grateful for the generous support they received from Prof. Christof Geiss' CONACyT-239255 grant, Prof. Daniel Labardini-Fragoso's grants: CONACyT-238754 and C\'{a}tedra Marcos Moshinsky, and their postdoctoral fellowship at IMUNAM.
-The author also thanks Anna Felikson for helpful comments improving the readability of the text.
+The author is grateful for the generous support they received from Christof Geiss' CONACyT-239255 grant, Daniel Labardini-Fragoso's grants: CONACyT-238754 and C\'{a}tedra Marcos Moshinsky, and their postdoctoral fellowship at IMUNAM.
+The author also thanks Anna Felikson and Ezgi Kantarcı Oğuz for helpful comments which improved the readability of the text.
+Finally, I thank the anonymous referees for their careful reading and their many valuable comments.